 In 1997 he was named to the National Italian-American Foundation's 100 Stars List of prominent young Italian-Americans.
 In 2008 he was invested with the Order of the Holy Sepulcher of Jerusalem by the Catholic Church and in 2010 he was named to The Capitol Newspaper's 40 Under 40 list of political influencers.

 Basile sits on the Advisory Boards of the Hofstra University School of Liberal Arts and Sciences and the SS United States Conservancy.
 He earned his bachelor's degree in political science from Hofstra University which named him its 2007 Young Alumnus of the year.

 He received his Juris Doctor attending Fordham and Georgetown University Schools of Law and is a member of the New York Bar.

-He resides in New York with his wife Carrie and their golden retriever Brooke.
+He resides in New York with his wife Carrie, their two children and their golden retriever Brooke.